EPCCed/eidf-docs/docs/safe-haven-services/tre-gpu-service/training/L6_template_workflow.md

     ```

 !!! important "Building images for different CPU architectures"
-    Be aware that docker images built for Apple ARM64 architectures will not function optimally on the EIDFGPU Service's AMD64 based architecture.
+    Be aware that docker images built for Apple ARM64 architectures will not function optimally on the SHS GPU Cluster's AMD64 based architecture.

     If building docker images locally on an Apple device you must tell the docker daemon to use AMD64 based images by passing the `--platform linux/amd64` flag to the build function.